Supervision after authorisation

 After authorisation, we will supervise your entity.
 The level of supervision will depend on our risk assessment of your entity.
 You can find out more on the Supervision section of our website.

 Review of entity authorisation decisions

 If you are unhappy with our decision about your application, you can apply to have it reviewed by the Bar Standards Board in line with the relevant rules at Part 3 - E11 of the Handbook.
 Details and forms are available in our exemptions and waivers from rules section.

 The forms to complete are those labelled, "Review of Entity Authorisation Decision".

-If you are dissatisfied with the decision of the Authorisation Review Panel, you can appeal to the First Tier Tribunal, in line with rS126 of the Handbook.
+If you are dissatisfied with the decision of the IDB, you can appeal to the First Tier Tribunal, in line with rS126 of the Handbook.

 In all cases, we will communicate our decisions to you and give you more information about these processes.

 We may suspend or revoke your entity’s authorisation if:

 - you no longer comply with the mandatory requirements for authorisation; or

 - your circumstances have changed in relation to the issues considered by us in granting your authorisation; or